ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/learning-objectives-data-abstraction.md

 - Leveraging knowledge of existing data structures like a list or dictionary:
     - Specify the input, output, and behavior of a new data structure.
     - Design, implement, and document a new data structure.
-    - Implement and execute a test suite for a new data structure and demonstrate that, for given input and output, its behavior matches the specification.
+    - Implement, execute, and maintain a test suite for a new data structure and demonstrate that, for given input and output, its behavior matches the specification.
     - Integrate the new data structure with the data structures used by an existing program.
-    - Document the trade-offs associated with the implementation of the new data structure, comparing and contrasting it with existing alternatives.
+    - Document the trade-offs associated with the implementation of the new data structure, comparing and contrasting it with existing alternatives and justifying the need for the bespoke imlementation instead of those that are already available.

 ### Algorithm Analysis